important alert

 • Learn basic firefighting skills and concepts by enrolling in a fire science course at a local community college.

-• Maintain and strive for a high fitness level, cardiovascular, strength, and flexibility.
+• Maintain and strive for a high fitness level, including cardiovascular fitness, strength, and flexibility.
 For fitness workouts, follow us @pfrwellness.

 • Sign up to be notified by email when an application period opens.